francescou/docker-compose-ui/README.md

 The application uses [Docker Compose](https://docs.docker.com/compose) to monitor and edit the state of a set of docker compose projects (*docker-compose.yml* files).

-## Issues
+## Discussions

-If you have any problems with or questions about this image, please open a GitHub issue on https://github.com/nsano-rururu/docker-compose-ui
+If you have any problems with or questions about this image, please open a GitHub discussions on https://github.com/nsano-rururu/docker-compose-ui/discussions

 ## License - MIT